Teen idol: 1990s

 The Backstreet Boys' popularity grew in 1997 with "Everybody (Backstreet's Back)," a song produced by Max Martin.
 Opting against joining a girl band, Britney Spears released the music video "...Baby One More Time" in 1998 on MTV, which pushed her into the public consciousness.
-Her first album of the same name made its debut at the top of Billboard's charts.
+Her first album of the same name made its debut at the top of Billboard's charts, and became the world's best-selling album by a teenage solo artist.
+Before she turned 20 years, Spears was also recognized by the Guinness World Records as the best-selling teenage artist.
+Spears and Billie Piper also became the youngest artists to have accumulated more number-one songs in the UK singles chart.

 After the movie Clueless (1995), Alicia Silverstone became a teen idol.
 The 1997 film Titanic made Leonardo DiCaprio a teen idol; during "Leo-Mania" his face appeared on many teen magazines.
 Fraternal twin sisters and actresses Ashley Olsen and Mary-Kate Olsen were major tween idols and as they grew up they later became teen idols during the 1990s.